Mesagisto/mesagisto/docs/en-US/mirai-message-source.md

 # mirai-mesaga-fonto
 ** part of [Mesagisto](https://github.com/MeowCat-Studio/mesagisto).
 A implementation of message-forwarding client.**

-[TOC]

 ## Install

   - Installation on the server

-    1. Download mirai-fonto.mirai.jar from [Releases page](https://github.com/MeowCat-Studio/mirai-mesaga-fonto/releases).
+    1. Download mmf.mirai.jar from [Releases page](https://github.com/MeowCat-Studio/mirai-mesaga-fonto/releases).
     2. Move to the plugins folder of mirai-console (or mcl).

   - Install on Android (8.0+)
-    1. Download mirai-android-fonto.apk from [Releases page](https://github.com/MeowCat-Studio/mirai-mesaga-fonto/releases).
+    1. Download mamf.apk from [Releases page](https://github.com/MeowCat-Studio/mirai-mesaga-fonto/releases).
     2. Install it as an Android application

 ## Simple instruction